 November 12, 2013-Bridges To Life Board Member and Harris County District Judge Katherine Cabaniss explains how crime victims help rehabilitate offenders and make our communities safer.
 Read More

-October 8, 2013 - The new Bridges To Life video was generously produced and donated by the John and Laura Arnold Foundation and their new project The Giving Library.
+October 8, 2013 - The new BTL video was generously produced and donated by the John and Laura Arnold Foundation and their new project The Giving Library.
 Read More

 Bridges To Life's unique victim impact program was featured in the March, 2013 edition of U.S.Catholic Magazine in a story about the growing Restorative Justice movement.
 Read More